Skip Navigation

 Map showing the individual improvements for Option 1 for Midtown Station at James Street and City Hall Park.
 The map shows the focus area with text discussing each improvement, and arrows to show where each improvement would be made.
 Option 1 would create a transfer tunnel under James Street, would create a tunnel option under Jefferson Street, would expand and improve sidewalks around existing station entrances in the focus area, and would narrow and reconfigure Jefferson Street to vehicle traffic.

-Option 1 for Midtown station at James St and City Hall Park
+Option 1 for Midtown station at James St and City Hall Park.

 Transit-oriented development includes a mix of high- and mid-rise buildings that could include up to 800 homes and 30,000 square feet of active ground floor use.

-Expanded sidewalks around station entrances on 4th Ave, Jefferson St, and Terrace St.
+Expands sidewalks around station entrances on 4th Ave, Jefferson St, and Terrace St.

 Map showing the individual improvements for Option 2 for Midtown Station at James Street and City Hall Park.
 The map shows the focus area with text discussing each improvement, and arrows to show where each improvement would be made.
 Option 2 would employ the same improvements as Option 1, with the addition of narrowing and reconfiguring Terrace Place to prioritize pedestrians and buses, and would convert Jefferson Street into a pedestrian plaza east of 4th Avenue.

-Option 2 for Midtown station at James St and City Hall Park
+Option 2 for Midtown station at James St and City Hall Park.

 Transit-oriented development includes taller buildings that could include up to 1,700 homes and 400,000 square feet of commercial uses, along with public hill climb.

-Workshop 2 Materials
+Workshop 2 materials